nyberry/nyberrysite/README.md

 ## Blog Topics

-- Technology, general practice, and reflections on AI use in healthcare.
+- Reflections on healthcare technology and general practice.

 ## Goals